 Some teachers use this fun technique with more advanced learners.

 Another great exercise is to let your students practice their writing skills using Christmas cards.
 You can start with a pre-task exercise by introducing Christmas-related vocabulary and terminology.
 Lower levels will find this exercise stimulating.
 If you find yourself with advanced learners, increase the difficulty.
 Explain to them that this type of writing at Christmas is a much-loved tradition in Western countries.

 Let’s start reading!

-Use crosswords, word searches, fill in the blanks and matching up exercises.
-These can really fire-up your learners to want to read.
+Use crosswords, word searches, fill in the blanks and match up exercises.
+These can fire up your learners to want to read.
 Your Christmas themed worksheets and material will engage your learners.
-Turn your Christmas themed reading exercises into a competition.
-The students with the most accurate tasks or the ones who finish first win the competition.
-You can use this technique to engage your learners, to increase their interest in reading and to make it an enjoyable exercise.
+Turn your Christmas themed reading activities into a competition.
+The students with the most accurate tasks or who finish first win the competition.
+You can use this technique to engage your learners, increase their interest in reading and make it an enjoyable exercise.
 Always make sure you pitch your teaching to the level of your learners.

 Listen, I think I’m hearing Christmas carols!

 If you asked your students to read a Christmas carol, why not get them to sing it?